theonlyjames/UX_Tasks/README.md

 ###Instructions:

-You may need to toggle the activity of the different Game Objects to see the interations.
+You may need to toggle the activity of the different Game Objects to see the interactions.

+The rectangle translucent box is the "Seat" area that kind of acts like the toolbelt.
+When you've grabbed the cursor object and let go of it outside of the seat area it now repels.

 **Movement:**

+- Pressing the "Space" key spawns new child objects

+- Pressing "H" will lock a "Screen Cursor" Object to the screen an allow you to hover over the box "Hyperlink" on the screen in the background area.

 Click and hold down anywhere on the screen with the mouse and the "Cursor" (green sphere object) will have forces applied to it in the following way:

 - x: force applied transform.positoin.x > mouse screen postion x;
 - y: force applied transform.positoin.y > mouse screen postion y;